KevinStorck/ImageSearch/README.md

 ﻿# ImageSearch

 Search for images using Google's Programmable Search Engine.
-Save favourite pictures to a local database.
+Save favourite pictures, these are stored on the server.

 > Made using React, TypeScript, SASS and Node.js.